HackerspaceMumbai/eleventy-high-performance-blog/blog/The_MVP_Challenge.md

 Being the largest OSS community in Bombay, we are hosting its longest-running tech meetup [over 8 years] #mumtechup. #COVID19 has brought an abrupt halt to all in-person events.

-Whenever confronted by uncertainty, I have always found the below quote from Gladiator to show the path ahead:
+Whenever confronted by uncertainty, the below quote from Gladiator would help to show the path ahead:

 ![Quote by Maximus from the movie Gladiator - "Imagine where you will be and it will be so"](../img/blog/Gladiator.jpg)